edsheltonorg/ed-home/README.md

 # Ed's Home Directory

-Here are my main goals:

-- Directories can be backed up by function.
+My main goals for the structure:

-- Files are easily discoverable.
+1. Files are easily discoverable.
+2. Directories can be selectively backed up.
+3. Services can be dropped-in-place.

 Basically I've kept it as simple as possible!